riasingh2353/team27/docs/Lab1.md

-Having confirmed that the digital output pins are functional, we turned next to the analog input pins.
+Having confirmed the functionality of the digital output pins, we turned next to the analog input pins.
 We tested these by using the potentiometer to create a simple voltage divider circuit, shown below:

 *Potentiometer Wiring Setup:*